Skip to main content

 Products were piled up on desks to give new staff a chance to get familiar with them, as part of their learning curve, and could be seen scurrying home wide-eyed with bewilderment.

-The advent of modern intranets has automated and streamlined many onboarding tasks.
+The advent of modern intranets and digital workplace solutions has automated and streamlined many onboarding tasks.
 When properly set up, it can ensure new team members can systematically work through induction programmes at their own pace, taking in the detail more effectively.

 This includes having access to a wealth of data and images, to explore products and services in-depth, and at will.
 At any point in the day, new staff should be able to click on searchable tabs to find the answers they need, about the products, services, and business processes that will eventually become second nature to them.